CharlotteOicles/CO-teamproject-team-bug-less-group-7/README.md

 Declare Enum
-	Constructor that pairs collectible types to their respective image paths while declaring the types

-	ImagePath variable declaration
+	Constructor that pairs collectible types to their respective image paths while declaring the types ImagePath variable declaration
  	Method to assign image path to paired type
   	Image path getter
    	Static variable that chooses type
     	ToString method that returns type and image path

+I've finished the refactoring and the game works on my machine now.
+To demonstrate that the new code works, you just have to play the game, so run MainApplication.java and play a few levels.
+If it functions it'll run smoothly, if it doesn't the game just won't display because the file reader won't be able to figure out the image retrieval.